smiranda08/travel-api-project/README.md

 ## Objective
-The primary objective for this project was to work in the Next.js development environment and get more practice with fetching data from APIs.
+The primary objective for this project was to work in the Next.js development environment and get more practice with fetching data from APIs and React/front-end programming in general.

 ## Link
 View the deployment here https://travel-api-project.vercel.app/.